Luca1991/DiscCheckEmu/README.md

 directly from their hard drives, without physically patching the game executable.

 Please note that DiscCheckEmu works only for games and software that employs standard disc checks and/or passive copy protections.
-Old "active" disc-based protections like SafeDisc or SecuROM are not (and will not be) supported by this software.
+Old "active" disc-based protections like SafeDisc or SecuROM are not directly supported by this software.
 This is due to the nature of these protections using segment encryption and IAT obfuscation.

 This is a list of copy protections that are known to be successfully handled by DCE: